maurovm/thesis_template/README.md

 \end{figure}
 ```

-will insert the image file "./figures/dummy_image.png".
+the code above will insert the image file "./figures/dummy_image.png".

 You can create a figure with sub plots with: